Corruption in Sudan: Bribery

-Bribery is a commonplace demand made by public officials for services that citizenry are entitled to by law.
+Bribery is a commonplace demand made by public officials for services that the citizenry is entitled to by law.
 Of respondents to a 2011 Transparency International survey who had dealt with various Sudanese government entities, almost a quarter were forced to pay bribes.
 Bribery demands were particularly high among the police, the customs bureau, tax authorities, and land services.

 Police

-Sudanese police officers are alleged to commit several human-rights abuses, including making arbitrary and unwarranted arrests.
-Law enforcement officials are said to receive bribes on a regular basis from citizenry.
+Sudanese police officers are alleged to have committed several human rights abuses, including making arbitrary and unwarranted arrests.
+Law enforcement officials are said to receive bribes regularly from the citizenry.
 In addition, investigations lack any due process and retaliations against police critics are common.

 The Sudanese police force is said to surpass all other government agencies in the public's perception of corrupt agencies.
 In addition, law-enforcement officers are subject to interference by government officials, and hiring for the police force can often be explained by political connections rather than by professional qualifications.